Editor's note: This story was originally published Nov. 26, 2017. We're bringing it back today to highlight Circa's expanding travel coverage.

 Today, the herd has multiplied to somewhere around 40 hippos, making it the largest wild hippo herd outside of Africa.

-"When it comes to the direct relationship they have with the hippos, the region has adopted a relationship of profound respect and admiration for the hippos in the area," says Oberdan Martinez, the general manager of the park.
+"When it comes to the direct relationship they have with the hippos, the region has adopted a relationship of profound respect and admiration for the hippos in the area," said Oberdan Martinez, the general manager of the park.

 The problem is that the park has not always been able to contain the animals.
 They live in a limbo between cages and full freedom, with loose boundaries of fences and natural barriers surrounding the lake that they live in (except for one hippo named Vanessa, who lives inside a defined fence; she was rejected by her family at birth).
-Local fishermen started spotting them in rivers as far as 100 miles away in 2007, and there were multiple reported sightings of hippos in nearby towns in 2016.

 And since they are not native to Colombia, there are no natural predators for the hippos there.
 They are a deadly animal, killing 3,000 people annually in Africa, but there have miraculously been zero reported deaths by hippo in Colombia.

-The park and Cornare has started a sterilization campaign, but it's not an easy one.
+The park and Cornare have started a sterilization campaign, but it's not an easy one.
 A male hippo's testicles are retracted, or "hidden" inside of their bodies, and only four of the hippos have been successfully castrated.